ttt1091/bulma/src/content/articles/article-2.md

 ---
 title: article2
+description: 'Learn how to use @nuxt/content.'
+position: 1
+category: 解説
 tags:
   - test, tags
-description: Learn how to use @nuxt/content.
+version: 1.0
+fullscreen: false
+created_at: 2021-05-02
 updated_at: 2021-05-02
 ---